History of Millwall F.C.: The class of '71

-Later in the decade, Millwall established an incredible record of 59 home games without defeat from: 22 August 1964 to 14 January 1967.
+Later in the decade, Millwall established a record of 59 home games without defeat from: 22 August 1964 to 14 January 1967.
 This was thanks largely to managers Billy Gray, who laid the foundations, and Benny Fenton, a former player who continued to build on Gray's side.
 All the players were presented with a commemorative gold cigarette lighter by the Football Association.
 In the early 1970s Millwall boasted a truly great side, now remembered by Lions fans as "The Class of '71".
-This was a team that boasted the inspirational Harry Cripps, Dennis Burnett, Derek Possee, Barry Kitchener, Eamon Dunphy, Keith Weller, Doug Allder, Alan Dorney, Bryan King, and more.
+This was a team that included Harry Cripps, Dennis Burnett, Derek Possee, Barry Kitchener, Eamon Dunphy, Keith Weller, Doug Allder, Alan Dorney, Bryan King, and more.
 They lost out on promotion to the old Division One by just one point.
 In 1974 Millwall hosted the first game to be played on a Sunday (against Fulham).
 To get around the law at the time, admission was gained by "Programme Only".
 On production of a matchday magazine, the bearer was then sold a team sheet bearing the words "Official Programme".
 The programme was sold for the same price as admission to the ground.
 Millwall repeated this exercise against Fulham on 25 April 1982, hosting the second game to be played on a Sunday.

 Millwall are also the only club to be unbeaten at home in four different divisions: